-Other Contaminants (syn.
+OTHER CONTAMINANTS (syn.
 "Trash Bugs")

-False Chinch Bug (Nysius raphanus) (Hemiptera) Lygus Bug (Lygus hesperus) (Hemiptera) Three-cornered alfalfa hopper (Sissistilus festinus) (Homoptera) Potato Leafhopper (Empoasca fabae) (Homoptera)
+False Chinch Bug (Nysius raphanus) (Hemiptera)

+Lygus Bug (Lygus hesperus) (Hemiptera)

+Three-cornered alfalfa hopper (Sissistilus festinus) (Homoptera)

+Potato Leafhopper (Empoasca fabae) (Homoptera)

-The false chinch bug is gray-brown with a narrow, 1/8" long body and has protruding eyes.
+The false chinch bug is gray-brown with a narrow, 1/8" long body and protruding eyes.
 False chinch bugs tend to build up in cruciferous weeds.

 The lygus bug varies in color from pale green to yellow-brown with red-brown or black markings.
-This insect is 1⁄2" long and has a flat back with a triangular marking in the center.
-These insects are commonly found in cotton, safflower and alfalfa fields, as well as, on weed hosts.
+This insect is 1⁄4" long and has a flat back with a triangular marking in the center.
+These insects are commonly found in cotton, safflower and alfalfa fields, as well as, on weed hosts such as verbena.

 The three-cornered alfalfa hopper is approximately a 1⁄4" long with a light-green wedge shaped body.
 The potato hopper has an elongated body and varies from light green to light brown in color.
 Both species have well-developed hind legs, allowing them to move quickly.
-These pests are common in alfalfa and legume fields and on weed hosts.
-Leafhoppers are not commonly found in endive or escarole fields.
+These pests are common in alfalfa and legume fields, as well as, weed hosts.
+Leafhoppers are not commonly found in radicchio fields.

-These contaminants normally do not cause direct damage to endive or escarole; they are more of concern as a contaminant of the head.
+These contaminants normally do not cause direct damage to radicchio; they are more of concern as a contaminant of the radicchio head.
 Populations of these insects often increase when the growing season experiences high rainfall and the desert vegetation and cruciferous weeds flourish.
-These insects also build up when endive and/or escarole are planted near alfalfa.
+These insects also build up when radicchio is planted near alfalfa.

-Sampling and Treatment Thresholds: The University of Arizona suggests that before the formation of the head, a stand does not require treatment until populations reach 10 contaminant insects per 50 plants.
-Once the head is formed, endive and escarole should be treated when populations reach 1 contaminant insect per 25 plants.
+Sampling and Treatment Thresholds: The University of Arizona suggests that before the formation of the radicchio head, a stand does not require treatment until populations reach 10 contaminant insects per 50 plants.
+Once the head is formed, radicchio should be treated when populations reach 1 contaminant insect per 25 plants.